 The first play of the 2012 season came in Kansas City and it started on Atlanta's 20-yard line.
-It was a Devonta Freeman 6-yard gain off Garrett Reynolds' block at right guard.
+It was a Michael Turner 6-yard gain off Garrett Reynolds' block at right guard.
 That was the first of 1,189 snaps on offense for the Falcons and the left side of Matt Ryan's protection on the offensive line played every one of them all the way through the playoffs.

 Sam Baker, after battling injuries for the first four seasons of his career, showed how valuable he can be when he's healthy and able to go every Sunday.
 Blalock's snap count is a testament to his longevity with the Falcons.
 He started 14 of 16 games for the Falcons as a rookie in 2007 and since returning from his injury in the final two games of that season, he's started in every game of his career.